dynport/urknall/content/docs/library.md

 support for remote execution using SSH and running commands locally.

-### Remote Target
+### Remot Target

-The remote target mechanism uses SSH to connect to the remote machine and sends everything back and forth through this channel.
+The remote target mechanism uses SSH to connect to the remote machine and sends everything back and forth through this secured channel.
 The connection opened initially is kept for the complete session.

-There are two basic mechanisms for authentication using SSH, a password or a public key can be used.
-They are instantiated using the `NewSshTarget` or `NewSsshTargetWithPassword` respectively.

-Please note that the public key mechanism won't read your `~/.ssh` directory and you need to add your key to an ssh-agent.
+Authentication on the remote host is either done using a password or public key for the used user.
+The password based approach shouldn't be used for production setups so, but might be the most pragmatic solution for testing purposes.

+The public key authentication mechanism doesn't search the `~/.ssh` directory for keys, but relies on a configure _ssh-agent_ running.

+The `main.go` file created by the [urknall binary](../binary/#init) provides both mechanisms depending on the availability of a password, using the `NewSshTarget` and `NewSshTargetWithPassword` respectively.
+The `uri` and `password` must be configured depending of the user's use case, of course.

+	#!golang
+	func run() error {
+	  // [...]
+	  var target urknall.Target
+	  uri := "ubuntu@my.host"
+	  password := ""
+	  if password != "" {
+	    target, e = urknall.NewSshTargetWithPassword(uri, password)
+	  } else {
+	    target, e = urknall.NewSshTarget(uri)
+	  }
+	  if e != nil {
+	    return e
+	  }
+	 // [...]
+	}

 ### Local Target